oollie2/AutoClicker/README.md

 * Application checks for an update from this repository on boot.
 * Start can be delayed by a user defined amount of seconds.
-* <em>User settings allowing the application to be customised further.
+* User settings allowing the application to be customised further.
+Located in: %APPDATA%\oollie34\Auto Clicker\Settings\
-* Improved message boxes.
+* <em>Improved message boxes.
 * Ability to set hotkeys</em>